BedlingtonStation PrimarySchool

 CONTEXT

-Time Agents under the direction of the agents at The Time Institute must research and investigate time anomalies cause by the time-trickster Vortex as he travels through time.
-They will present the information the find to restore the timeline.
-The Time Agents will use the information they have gathered to feedback to The Time Institute.
-They will present their findings to the Agents.
+Hello Time Agents.
+You will work under the direction of The Time Council at The Time Institute.
+I am Agar, your Time Council guide.
+You must research and investigate time anomalies cause by the time-trickster Vortex as she travels through time.
+You will present the information you find to The Time Council in order to restore the timeline.
+Protect the past.
+Save the future!

 BROADENING EXPERIENCES